Agoric/documentation/main/getting-started/ertp-introduction.md

-- **Issuers**: Create empty `purses` and manipulate and operate on `payments`. `Issuers` verify and move digital assets and are the authority on which `payments` and `purses` hold what digital assets.
+- **Issuers**: Create empty `purses` and manipulate and operate on `payments`. `Issuers` verify and move digital assets and are the authority on contents of `payments` and `purses` using their brand.

 An `issuer`'s special admin facet is a `Mint`, and that `Mint` and `Issuer` have a one-to-one relationship.
 With a reference to an `Issuer`, you can